-Elementary Spanish is designed for the beginning language student.
-The ability to speak a language is an acquired skill which may be improved through practice, much as a musician perfects his or her ability by diligent and regular training.
+This course is a continuation of Elementary Spanish I and is designed for the beginning language student.
+The ability to speak a language is an acquired skill that may be improved through practice, much as a musician perfects his or her ability by diligent and regular training.
+To achieve this purpose, Spanish will be used in the classroom at all times insofar as possible.